+- Pattern seeking Look for different causal relationships in their data and identify evidence that refutes or supports their ideas.

+- Observation

+closely/over time Make their own decisions

+about what observations

+to make, what

+measurements to use and

+how long to make them for

+- tests and explain which variables need to be controlled and why.

 - Research- Recognise

 which secondary sources

 will be most useful to

 research their ideas and

 begin to separate opinion

 from fact.

-- Observation closely/over time -Make their own decisions about what observations to make, what measurements to use and how long to make them for
+- Observation over time - Make their own decisions about what observations to make, what measurements to use and how long to make them for

 - Pattern seeking Look for different causal relationships in their data and identify evidence that refutes or supports their ideas.

+- Problem solving -

+Use relevant scientific

+language and illustrations

+to discuss, communicate

+and justify their

+scientific ideas.